gorda/istio.io/content/en/docs/tasks/security/authentication/https-overlay/index.md

 configmap "nginxconfigmap" created
 {{< /text >}}

-## Deploy an HTTPS service without the Istio sidecar
+## Deploy an HTTPS service without the Istio sidecar{#deploy-an-https-service-without-the-Istio-sidecar}

 This section creates a NGINX-based HTTPS service.